-CRN's assigned Asset Risk score of baa1 incorporates the bank's very low level of nonperforming assets (NPA; defined as nonperforming loans (NPLs) plus real estate assets) relative to the banking system, as well as the limited geographical diversification of its franchise.
-We expect the coronavirus pandemic to have a direct impact on banks' asset quality, and we could reassess our current assessment of this factor depending on the breath and severity of the shock and the broad deterioration in credit quality that it will trigger.
+CRN's assigned Asset Risk score of baa1 incorporates the bank's very low level of nonperforming assets (NPA; defined as nonperforming loans (NPLs) plus real estate assets) relative to the banking system, as well as our expectation that asset quality will deteriorate as the public support measures that the Spanish authorities put in place in view of the coronavirus pandemic are progressively withdrawn.
+The assigned score also incorporates a one notch negative adjustment to reflect the limited geographical diversification of the bank's franchise that makes the bank more vulnerable to economic shocks in the region.